MartijnDwars/metaborg.github.io/dev/maven/artifacts.md

 The recommended approach is to add repositories to your local Maven settings file, located at `~/.m2/settings.xml`.
 If you have not created this file yet, or want to completely replace it, simply create it with the following content:

-__Our artifact server is currently down, downloading artifacts will fail.__ Release artifacts are temporarily stored at http://download.spoofax.org/update/artifacts/releases/.
-The XML snippets below have been temporarily changed to point to the temporary release artifacts location.
-{: .notice .notice-danger}

 {% highlight xml %}
 <?xml version="1.0" ?>
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"